yhdchoi/spring_cloud_msa/order-service/README.md

 }
 ```

-## Communication - Rest Client
+## Server-toServer Communication - Rest Client

-For the synchronous communication between Video-Catalog service and Video-Stream service, I have implemented Rest
+Unlike the other rest client configuration, I have implemented a custom rest client specific to the inventory service.
-Template.
+As shown below, the RestClient is pre-defined with the request URL for the inventory service.

 ```java